Nottingham BBSRC Wheat Research Centre

 show/hide full profile...

 I lead the phenotyping aspects of our work at the BBSRC Nottingham Wheat Research Centre.
-I am currently working on trait analysis of the germplasm we produce and on producing introgressions from the wild relative species Aegilops umbellulata.
+I am currently working on trait analysis of the germplasm we produce with a focus on heat tolerance from the wheat wild relatives, and on producing introgressions from the wild relative species Aegilops umbellulata.
 My research interests also include photosynthesis and photoprotection.
-I lecture on the third year module D224P5 - Plants and the Light Environment and the first year Plant science module on photosynthesis.
+I lecture on Photosynthesis and biotechnology amongst other things.

 Caiyun2